FAQS

 Will I be able to participate in performing arts if I’m not a music or drama major?

-Absolutely!
-Many engineering and computer science students have significant talents and passions for the performing arts.
-Syracuse University boasts many extracurricular music and drama organizations that are open to all SU students.
 Two of the best-known bands are The Pride of The Orange Marching Band and the Sour Sitrus Society.
-The University also has many other instrumental ensembles and choral ensembles, as well as numerous a cappella groups.
+The University also has many other instrumental ensembleschoral ensembles, and cappella groups.
 Two of the most popular theater groups for non-drama majors are the First Year Players and What?
 Theatre.

 Will I be required to take a foreign language at Syracuse?

-If you are interested in continuing to study a foreign language or starting to study a new one, there are many options at Syracuse.
-The University offers courses in 20 different languages!
-You may learn more via the Department of Languages, Literatures and Linguistics.
+If you’re interested in continuing to study a foreign language or starting to study a new one, there are many options at Syracuse – offering courses in 20 different languages!
+For more info, visit the Department of Languages, Literatures and Linguistics.

 Does Syracuse offer summer engineering classes?

-Yes!
-Some engineering courses are offered each summer as well as a variety of mathematics, chemistry, physics, and biology courses.
+Yes, we offer some engineering courses during the summer as well as a variety of mathematics, chemistry, physics, and biology courses.
 These courses are available to full-time undergraduate students.

 Also, Syracuse’s Summer College for High School Students offers rising juniors and seniors an opportunity to take innovative engineering courses and live in one of our residence halls.
-Students attend Summer College during the summer prior to the start of their 11th grade or 12th grade year.
+Students attend Summer College during the summer before the start of their 11th-grade or 12th-grade year.

 What academic support is available to students?